equelin/Format-Pester/doc/Format-Pester.md

 ## DESCRIPTION
 Create documents in formats: HTML, Word, Text using PScribo PowerShell module.
 Documents are preformated to be human friendly.
-Local Word installation is not needed to be installed on the computers were documents
+Local Word installation is not needed to be installed on the computers were documents.

+Additional languages (other than en-US) can be used - please read info for translator on the project web page.

 ## EXAMPLES